ecomfe/grapher.js/doc/src/md/doc.md

 ## Browser Support

-Grapher.js can run in almost all mordern browerers on PC and mobile.
+Grapher.js can run on almost all mordern browerers on PC and mobile.
 In the environment with WebGL support, it will use WebGL to render all the 3D objects, which is fast.
 If the browser doesn't support WebGL, for example browsers in Android and IE9, 10.
 It will try to use canvas to render  the 3d objects, which of cause, will be much more slower.
 But for most cases, performance will not be an issue.

 ## Surface Graph